muguira-james/c-lisp-v1/learnlisp1/src/learnlisp1/README.md

 The package is called :lrn (from the top of the file).
 The 'in-package :lrn' statement brings your variables into view.
 The function 'main' is the test function.

 The Dockerfile now works !
+I should use a staged build so I can create the executable lisp file and only load that in the final image.

 Docker build -t lrn .
 Docker run -it lrn